-When starting out, you also need at least one person to assist you in operating the business.
+When starting, you also need at least one person to assist you in operating the business.
 Find someone trustworthy who will never resort to pilfering.

 Street foods won’t be as appetizing without their corresponding sauces.

-Sauces are so important that customers buy streets foods for the sauces alone.
-They pour it on their rice like a soup and eat it as if it’s a full-course meal.
-So, if you want to earn a lot of suki, work on your sauces and perfect it like a real chef would.
+Sauces are so important that customers buy street foods for the sauces alone.
+They pour it on their rice like soup and eat it as if it’s a full-course meal.
+So, if you want to earn a lot of suki, work on your sauces and perfect them as a real chef would.

 Luckily, YouTube is a treasure trove of tutorials that will teach you how to make the special vinegar sauce or the popular “Manong’s sauce” perfect for fish balls.

 Step 7: Set the Right Price for Your Products